KULeuvenDigitalisering/Magister-Dixit-Collection-Dataset/README.md

 [Advanced Master of Digital Humanities](https://onderwijsaanbod.kuleuven.be/opleidingen/e/CQ_52330579.htm#activetab=diploma_omschrijving) (MSc), KU Leuven <br>
 - Martina Verna: Intern, KU Leuven Digitisation Department, thesis project

-## Contributors
+## Examples of Creative Reuse
+The Magister Dixit Collection dataset has been used to create the [Magister Dixit Metadata Exploration](https://github.com/martinaverna/Magister-Dixit-Metadata-Exploration) project.
+The repository includes a modified version of the CSV file and a sample [Magister Dixit Jupyter Notebook](https://github.com/martinaverna/Magister-Dixit-Metadata-Exploration/blob/master/Magister-Dixit-Jupyter-Notebook.ipynb) to be used for further data exploration. <br><br>
+Have you used this dataset in a creative way?
+Please share it with us so we can add it here and showcase more examples of creative reuse of digital cultural heritage!<br>
-This project follows the all-contributors specification.
+This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 KU Leuven Libraries recognises contributions and engagement for its open data repository through emoji key✨, in a way to reward every contribution, not only code.
 Contributions of any kind like questions, ideas, link to videos, translations and many more will be automatically acknowledged through the @all-contributors bot 🤖.